shershunov/ssd.libtorch/README.md

 # Single Shot Multibox Detector (SSD) with LibTorch in C++

 This repository contains an implementation of the Single Shot Multibox Detector (SSD) using LibTorch.
-SSD is a popular model for real-time object detection in images.<br>
+<br>SSD is a popular model for real-time object detection in images.<br><br>
 <img width=40% src="https://github.com/user-attachments/assets/9883b787-6b50-4584-ae1b-9633f20873a8"/>

 ## Features